KesMath/.CS_Window_Applications/README.md

 ```csc /reference:Interop.IWshRuntimeLibrary.dll .\ShutDown.cs ~for local testing
 ```

-##DEPENDENCY
+## DEPENDENCY
 Interop.IWshRuntimeLibrary.dll is a library reference used to create .lnk files.
 This .dll must be packaged together with ShutDown.cs using Visual Studio to create a .msi file as [such](https://github.com/KesMath/CS_Window_Applications/blob/master/ShutDownSetup/Debug/ShutDownSetup.msi).
-**_Note this .msi is non-lethal and simply launches a browser upon startup_** This Windows Installer file is the final product that abstracts or handles the installation, maintenance, and removal of software.
+This Windows Installer file is the final product that abstracts or handles the installation, maintenance, and removal of this software application.
+**_(Note this .msi is non-lethal and simply launches a browser upon startup.)_**

 ## ROBUST FEATURES YET TO BE ADDED